Skip to content

 Basilica di Santa Anastasia

-The Basilica di Santa Anastasia is Verona’s largest church with architecture that is a blend of both Gothic and Romanesque styles.
-The interior is an amazing blend of marbles from around the country.
+The Basilica di Santa Anastasia is Verona’s largest church, with a mix of Gothic and Romanesque architecture and an interior filled with beautiful marble.

 Ponte Pietra

-Ponte Pietra means “stone bridge”.
-This one is a Roman arch style bridge which was completed in 100 BC.
-It is the first structure the Romans completed after they arrived in Verona.
+Ponte Pietra, meaning “stone bridge,” is a Roman arch bridge completed in 100 BC and one of the earliest structures built after the Romans arrived in Verona.

 Teatro Romano